Guide School 2025

 • Firearm Safety

-• Tack Repair
+• Tack terminology and Repair

 • How to Write a Resume